PyPSA/pypsa-usa/docs/source/config-configuration.md

 Each clustering and interconnection option will have a different number of minimum nodes which can be clustered to, an error will be thrown in `cluster_network` notifying you of that number if you have selected a value too low.

+Cleaned and labeled REeDs Shapes are pulled from this github repository: https://github.com/pandaanson/NYU-law-work

 ```{eval-rst}
 .. literalinclude:: ../../workflow/config/config.default.yaml